miuxsoph/collatz-rust/README.md

 based on python code from this model: https://www.youtube.com/watch?v=EsuRs7plG88

-b.py is same concept with mc91 function
+mc91.py is same concept with mc91 function in python